corfu.el - COmpletion in Region FUnction

 I suggest to experiment with the various settings and key bindings to find a configuration which works for you.
 There is no one perfect configuration which fits all.
 Some people like auto completion, some like manual completion, some want to cycle with TAB and some with the arrow keys.

 In case you like auto completion settings, where the completion popup appears immediately, better use a cheap completion style like ‘basic’, which performs prefix filtering.
+See the next section about setting Corfu-only completion styles.
 In this case Corfu completion should still be fast in buffers with efficient completion backends.
 You can try the following settings in an Elisp buffer or the Emacs scratch buffer.
 Note that such settings can slow down Emacs due to the high load on the Lisp runtime and garbage collector.

 (defun orderless-fast-dispatch (word index total)